 3. Barton Creek Habitat Preserve

 Our presence around Barton Creek isn’t just focused on the wet stuff—we’re all about wildlife as well.
-Nestled along four miles of Barton Creek in southwest Travis County, our Barton Creek Habitat Preserve protects prime habitat for the golden-cheeked warbler and the black-capped vireo, two species of rare songbirds.
-The warbler is exclusive to Texas and has seen its home destroyed by flooding, overgrazing and rampant development.
-Barton Creek Habitat Preserve provides about 1,800 acres of habitat for the warbler, and since 1994, we’ve completely restored 100 acres to create suitable habitat for the vireo.
-It may not sound like much, but the land was once slated for development that included plans for 4,000 homes.
+Nestled along four miles of Barton Creek in southwest Travis County, TNC's Barton Creek Habitat Preserve protects prime habitat for the golden-cheeked warbler and the black-capped vireo, two species of rare songbirds.
+The warbler, which nests exclusively in Central Texas, has seen its home destroyed by flooding, overgrazing and rampant development.
+Barton Creek Habitat Preserve provides about 2,500 acres of habitat for the warbler.
+It may not sound like much, but this land was once slated for development, including plans for 4,000 new homes.

 4. Balcones Canyonlands Preserve

-With a tank of gas costing about as much as dinner for two (or a family of four in some cases), most of us aren’t too willing to jump in the car without a destination in mind.
-But we encourage you to set your GPS due west and make a day of it at the Balcones Canyonlands, a system of parks and preserves that encompass more than 28,000 acres in western Travis County.
+Tucked away just due west of the Austin proper lies the Balcones Canyonlands, a system of parks and preserves that encompass more than 32,000 acres in western Travis County.
+The acreage is made up of more than 140 individual tracts managed by both public and private partners.
 With a bevy of hiking trails and some amazing views, Balcones Canyonlands Preserve is on track to become the largest—and one of the most popular—urban preserves in the country.
 Early in its existence, TNC helped to add a 13,500-acre expansion to the preserve, which protects the golden-cheeked warbler and six endangered invertebrate species.
 The network of preserves also helps alleviate water quality issues within Austin’s Bull Creek.

 5. Hamilton Pool